 PRP for Hair Restoration

-Hair Restoration and Microneedling Using Platelet-Rich Plasma
+Hair Restoration Using Platelet-Rich Plasma

 Platelets are the workhorses of wound repair.
 They are the critical element the body uses to clot blood and begin the process of healing a wound.
 If platelets can perform these restorative functions with wounds, what if you used their restorative capabilities to restore thinning hair or to rejuvenate the skin?